Social Media: The Unverified Rusical

 "Social Media: The Unverified Rusical" is the eighth episode of the thirteenth season of the American reality competition television series RuPaul's Drag Race, which aired on VH1 on February 19, 2021.
+The episode's main challenge is a Rusical (musical theatre production) about social media.
+Choreographer Jamal Sims is a guest judge, and Anne Hathaway also makes a guest appearance.

+On the runway, the category is "Yellow, Gorgeous".
+Rosé the winner of the main challenge.
+Kandy Muse and Symone place in the bottom two, but neither is eliminated from the competition.

+Episode

-The episode has contestants perform a musical about social media for the main challenge.
-Jamal Sims served as guest judge, alongside regular panelists RuPaul, Michelle Visage, and Ross Mathews.
-Anne Hathaway also made a guest appearance.
+The episode has contestants perform a Rusical about social media for the main challenge.
+Jamal Sims is a guest judge, alongside regular panelists RuPaul, Michelle Visage, and Ross Mathews.
+Anne Hathaway also makes a guest appearance.

-During the challenge, contestants are required to record their own vocals, then dance and lip-sync on the main stage as they portray various social media platforms and other aspects of the internet.
-Visage assisted with the vocal recording process; choreography was provided by Sims.
+For the Rusical, contestants record their own vocals, then dance and lip-sync on the main stage as they portray various social media platforms and other aspects of the internet.
+Visage assists with the vocal recording process, and choreography is provided by Sims.
+Following are the contestants and their roles:

-The runway theme was "Yellow, Gorgeous".
-RuPaul named Rosé the winner.
-Kandy Muse and Symone placed in the bottom two.
-After lip-syncing to "Boss" by Fifth Harmony, Symone was declared a winner but Kandy Muse was not eliminated from the competition.